orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

 - old old & linguistics https://en.wikipedia.org/wiki/Cuneiform, https://en.wikipedia.org/wiki/Hangul

-- Floating-Point Arithmetic (there were people who created neat graphs for these, find them? - probably a very neat way of phrasing them in terms of rays), eNDIAN BASE ENCODING, ..
+- Floating-Point Arithmetic (there were people who created neat graphs for these, find them? - probably a very neat way of phrasing them in terms of rays ; as in where the ambiguity happens), eNDIAN BASE ENCODING, ..

 ---